They’re listening to us too much, and watching too. We’re not happy about it. The feeling is appropriate but we’ve been unclear about why we feel it.

 The reason I’m writing this is to shoot holes in the “If you haven’t done anything wrong, don’t worry” story.
 Because it’s deeply broken and we need to refute it efficiently if we’re going to make any progress.

-Privacy is a gift of civilization · Living in a civilized country means you don’t have to poop in a ditch, you don’t have to fetch water from the well a firewood from the forest, and you don’t have to share details of your personal life.
+Privacy is a gift of civilization · Living in a civilized country means you don’t have to poop in a ditch, you don’t have to fetch water from the well or firewood from the forest, and you don’t have to share details of your personal life.
 It is a huge gift of civilization that behind your front door you need not care what people think about how you dress, how you sleep, or how you cook.
 And that when communicating with friends and colleagues and loved ones, you need not care what anyone thinks unless you’ve invited them to the conversation.

 Privacy doesn’t need any more justification.
 It’s a quality-of-life thing and needs no further defense.
 We and generations of ancestors have worked hard to build a civilized society and one of the rewards is that often, we can relax and just be our private selves.
 So we should resist anyone who wants to take that away.